 On this date in 1929, the Chicago Black Hawks played their first game in the new Chicago Stadium, defeating the Pittsburgh Pirates 3-1 before 14,212 fans as Vic Ripley scored twice in 35 seconds to lead the Black Hawks.

-When it opened in 1929, Chicago Stadium was the largest indoor arena in the world, with a capacity of 16,600 fans at the time of it's opening.
-It was built by Paddy Harmon who lost out on owning the Chicago Black Hawks franchise when it was first awarded, but figured if he couldn't own the team, he would at least own the stadium in which they would play.
+When it opened in 1929, Chicago Stadium was the largest indoor arena in the world, with a capacity of 16,600 fans at the time.
+It was built by Paddy Harmon, who lost out on owning the Black Hawks franchise when it was first awarded, but figured if he couldn't own the team, he would at least own the stadium in which they would play.

 Chicago Stadium cost $9.5 million to build and was the first arena with air conditioning, such as it was at the time, as the arena was prone to bouts of fog during late-season games.

 The stadium, known as "The Madhouse on Madison" was known for it's close quarters, many quirks and unique features, including two of the steepest, close to the action balconies in sports.
 Watching from the top level has been compared to clinging to a mountain face and watching goats on a ledge below.

 The dressing rooms were located in the lower level of the building and players had to walk down a long hallway and then negotiate a cramped climb up 22 narrow steps, while wearing skates mind you, to reach the rink.
 Once on the ice, it's surface was only 185 feet long, 15 feet shorter than a standard rink of today.

 These steps were indirectly responsible for the invention of the curved stick, as Stan Mikita, angered at the thought of having to descend these steps and make the trek to the dressing room to retrieve a new stick after cracking his old one, fired a puck into the boards with the cracked stick and noticed the difference that the curved blade made, which led to him developing a proper curved stick blade.